demisto/content/Packs/FeedIntel471/Integrations/Intel471WatcherAlerts/README.md

 Intel 471's watcher alerts provide a mechanism by which customers can be notified in a timely manner of Titan content that is most relevant to them.
-## Configure Intel471 Watcher Alerts Feed on Cortex XSOAR
+## Configure Intel471 Watcher Alerts on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Intel471 Watcher Alerts Feed.
+2. Search for Intel471 Watcher Alerts.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |